 Overview

 Adobe Sign is a cloud-based service that allows individuals and organizations to send, sign, track, and manage documents electronically.
 It supports a workflow to collect signatures and track a specific document that multiple people review and provide feedback and signatures.
-It essentially replaces a paper-based signature method where you might scan and print documents for signature and then upload them into a system.
+It replaces a paper-based signature method where users might scan and print documents for signature and then upload them into a system.

 How to